divyanshsaxena21/Cat-v-dog-classification/README.md

 # Cat-v-dog-classification
-Making a CNN model to classify between dog and cat using image classification
+CNN model to classify between dog and cat using image classification